bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 The data we'll using today is from [this paper](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000590) that examined sex-specific gene expression in developing Drosophila embryos.
 The paper provides their own processed gene expression data, but we've re-processed the raw reads and generated our own transcript-level gene expression data, and this is what you'll be using for today's assignment.

 The FPKM normalized gene expression data can be found here: `~/cmdb-quantbio/assignments/lab/bulk_RNA-seq/extra_data/dros_gene_expression.csv`.
 Copy this file to the `answers` directory you made for this assignment.
+Alternatively, you can download it directly into current directory with the following `curl` command:

+`curl https://raw.githubusercontent.com/bxlab/cmdb-quantbio/main/assignments/lab/bulk_RNA-seq/extra_data/dros_gene_expression.csv --output dros_gene_expression.csv`

 This file has FPKM data for over 34,000 transcripts of over 17,000 genes across 5 developmental stages (stages 10-14) for both male and female embryos.
 Take a look at the file with `less` to make sure you understand how the data is organized.